mnieber/dodo-commands/doc/installation.rst

     # install dodo commands
     sudo pip install dodo_commands

-    # install default commands
-    dodo install-default-commands dodo_standard_commands --pip dodo_webdev_commands --pip dodo_git_commands

-The :code:`dodo_standard_commands` directory was found "magically" because it comes with the Dodo Commands python package.
-Commands are installed in the ``~/.dodo_commands/default_commands`` directory.
-See :ref:`commands` to read more about installing default commands.

 .. tip::

    On Mac you may need to create a file ``~/.distutils.cfg`` that `sets an empty prefix <http://stackoverflow.com/a/24357384/301034>`_ to prevent errors stating "must supply either home or prefix/exec-prefix -- not both".